Psalm 66 - Overcomer - Through the Fire and Through the Water

 God did these wonders in the past and will continue to do them.

-Even till the close of all things, the marvellous works of God at the Red Sea will be the subject of meditation and praise; for, standing on the sea of glass mingled with fire, the triumphal armies of heaven sing the song of Moses, the servant of God, and the song of the Lamb. - Spurgeon
+Even till the close of all things, the marvellous works of God at the Red Sea will be the subject of meditation and praise; for, standing on the sea of glass mingled with fire, the triumphal armies of heaven sing the song of Moses, the servant of God, and the song of the Lamb. - C. H. Spurgeon

 Even the stubborn can be saved (Ps 68:6,18), which I was.

 The above are all the uses of the Hebrew word in the Bible.

 The meaning here is that God is in control and keeps diligent watch on the world, but He uses the measured persecution by the world to keep His people and the nations from being stubborn and proud (Ezek 31:14).

 Most translations translate 7c as a prayer, "Let not the rebellious exalt themselves."
-This is wrong because there are no 2nd person verbs in this verse.
+This would be to take the 3mp verb as a jussive.
 (Versions that do not translate it as a prayer are: HCSB, YLT, Leeser, JB2000, Goldingay, Geneva, Bishop's, Miles Coverdale, Wycliffe)

 v8 - Gentiles who believe in the Messiah, not millennium gentiles, who are the nations outside Israel during the millennium.
 The experiences in the following verses vv 9-12 are experiences of God's chosen people, yet addressed to "you peoples".
 These are the Christians who come from all peoples.